 Isaac Sellam Experience

-This mesh mask has a 100 per cent calf leather outer layer and a 100 per cent linen lining.
-The elasticated straps feature a prominent stitching design, something the brand is known for.
+Isaac Sellam Experience's range of masks have a 100 percent calf leather outer layer and either a 100 percent linen or cotton lining (depending on which style you go for).
+All masks have elasticated straps that feature a prominent stitching design, something the brand is known for.
+Prices start at US$125.

 The company's jersey fabric has been channelled into this face mask, which being all-black, makes it very much a unisex product.
-There is an embossed logo on the front and when viewed from the side it does resemble on half of a bra, so guys may be put off, but ultimately, you'd rather be seen with a mask on that in a hospital bed, right?
+There is an embossed logo on the front and 100 percent of net proceeds from sales of this mask will be donated to COVID-19 relief efforts.
+You'll look good and feel good with this mask.
+Price: US$35.